Stanton homers twice, powering Yankees past Indians 5-3

 Yankees starter Jordan Montgomery settled in after a 37-pitch first inning, but was lifted in the fifth, one out shy of qualifying for the win.

 Lucas Luetge (1-0) came on and got four outs and was credited with his first win in the majors since Sept.
 4, 2013, with Seattle.
-The right-hander kicked around in the minors the past few seasons before signing with New York in March.
+The left-hander kicked around in the minors the past few seasons before signing with New York in March.

 Luetge said he wasn’t aware of his long-awaited win until receiving a congratulatory text from a friend.